IOxCyber/CyberEssentials/Network_101/Cisco-Networking-Course/Unit-1.md

 - A switch builds a MAC address table by inspecting incoming Layer 2 frames and recording the source MAC address found in the frame header.
 - The discovered and recorded MAC address is then associated with the port used to receive the frame.
 - To maintain the MAC address table, the switch uses the source MAC address of the incoming packets and the port that the packets enter.
 The destination address is used to select the outgoing port.
+- Every frame that enters a switch is checked for new information to learn.
+It does this by examining the source MAC address of the frame and port number where the frame entered the switch:
+- `If the source MAC address does not exist in the MAC address table, the MAC address and incoming port number are added to the table.`

 ![image](https://github.com/IOxCyber/CyberEssentials/assets/40174034/e5d10ded-68d7-41a8-82ea-16e9d0717990)
 First, the User sends it > It goes to Switch > then It goes to Router > then another router > then Recived at another User end.